 Further, should we be deemed the losing party in any of our applications to the Court in the UK litigation or for the entire litigation, we may be held responsible for a substantial percentage of the defendant's legal fees for the relevant application or for the litigation.
 These fees may be substantial.
-To date, ZTE has asserted that its anticipated fees in defending the UK litigation may be approximately \$2,900,000.
-In Germany, the amount of fees payable by a losing party is determined based on one of four possible statutory levels of "value in dispute."
-The value is dispute is only very loosely correlated to the actual value of any potential final settlement or license.
-Under the current statute, our risk is capped at €735,000 were the court to determine that the value in dispute is at the highest tier under law.
+To date, ZTE has asserted that its anticipated fees in defending the UK litigation may be approximately \$5,800,000.

+In Germany, the amount of fees payable by a losing party is determined based on certain possible statutory levels of "value in dispute."
+The value in dispute is only very loosely correlated to the actual value of any potential final settlement or license.
+Under the current statute, our risk is capped at approximately €732,000 were the court to determine that the value in dispute is at the highest tier under law.

 In France, should we be deemed to be the losing party, it is more likely than not that we will be ordered to pay a contribution to ZTE's attorney and expert fees.
 The court in France will make an assessment of winning party's costs during the course of the proceeding on the merits, and at its discretion order the losing party to pay a portion of those costs, typically between 40-60%.

+In Australia, while the assignment of costs against the losing party is entirely discretionary, judges typically order an unsuccessful litigant to pay a proportion of the successful litigant's legal costs and disbursements.

 As of today, we cannot estimate our potential future liability.
 However, should we be successful on any court applications or the entire litigation, ZTE would be responsible for a substantial percentage of our legal fees.

-In Germany, should the court order an injunction, for it to be enforced, per the statutory rates, we believe the security would be for €1,000,000 for each of the two patents asserted.
-The statutory rate is not correlated to any actual monetary harm ZTE may suffer from the injunction.
-As a result, the district court judge is entitled to increase the amount of the security.
+In Germany, should the court order an injunction for it to be enforced we will have to pay a security based on the relevant statutory rate which we believe would be $\leq 1,000,000$ for each of the two patents asserted.
+The statutory rate is only loosely correlated to any actual harm ZTE may suffer from the injunction.
+The district court judge is entitled to increase the amount of the security.
+Generally, the courts take the value in dispute as the amount payable as security.

-Further, if any of the patents in suit are found not infringed or invalid, it is highly unlikely that the relevant European patents (UK) would be viewed as essential and therefore infringed by all unlicensed market participants.
+Further, if any of the patents in suit are found not infringed or invalid, it is highly unlikely that the relevant patents would be viewed as essential and therefore infringed by all unlicensed market participants.